-Adult inclusion conjunctivitis is caused by Chlamydia trachomatis serotypes D through K. In most instances, adult inclusion conjunctivitis results from sexual contact with a person who has a genital infection.
-Usually, patients have acquired a new sex partner in the preceding 2 mo.
+Adult inclusion conjunctivitis, which makes up 1.8 to 5.6% of all cases of acute conjunctivitis, is caused by Chlamydia trachomatis serotypes D through K. In most instances, adult inclusion conjunctivitis results from sexual contact with a person who has a genital infection.
+Usually, patients have acquired a new sex partner in the preceding 2 months.
+Genital infections are present in up to 54% of males and 74% of females.
 Rarely, adult inclusion conjunctivitis is acquired from contaminated, incompletely chlorinated swimming pool water.

 Adult inclusion conjunctivitis has an incubation period of 2 to 19 days.
 Most patients have a unilateral mucopurulent discharge.
 The tarsal conjunctiva is often more hyperemic than the bulbar conjunctiva.
 Characteristically, there is a marked tarsal follicular response.
 Occasionally, superior corneal opacities and vascularization occur.
 Preauricular lymph nodes may be swollen on the side of the involved eye.
 Often, symptoms have been present for many weeks or months and have not responded to topical antibiotics.

-Chronicity (symptoms for > 3 wk), mucopurulent discharge, marked tarsal follicular response, and failure of topical antibiotics differentiate adult inclusion conjunctivitis from other bacterial conjunctivitides.
+Chronicity (symptoms for > 3 weeks), mucopurulent discharge, marked tarsal follicular response, and failure of topical antibiotics differentiate adult inclusion conjunctivitis from other bacterial conjunctivitides.
 Smears, bacterial cultures, and chlamydial studies should be done.
-Immunofluorescent staining techniques, PCR, and special cultures are used to detect C. trachomatis.
+Immunofluorescent staining techniques, nucleic acid amplification tests (NAAT), and special cultures are used to detect C. trachomatis.
 Smears and conjunctival scrapings should be examined microscopically and stained with Gram stain to identify bacteria and stained with Giemsa stain to identify the characteristic epithelial cell basophilic cytoplasmic inclusion bodies of chlamydial conjunctivitis.